 Welcome to the world of airline fare wars.
 When airlines are doing battle, travelers win.
+Here's why you should be ready to capitalize on a fare war when you see one.

 What's a Fare War?